 Call our NDIS Housing Advice line

-For people with disability, families, and supporters.
-Monday – Friday 10.00am – 3.00pm AEDT.
+For NDIS participants, their families, and supporters.
+Monday – Friday 10.00am – 3.00pm AEST.
 You can also email us anytime at housingoptions@housinghub.org.au.